amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2024/2024-01-13-undergrad-complete.md

 One of the simple tutorials that can be run with the code is a laser incident on a column of plasma.
 This example is used to demonstrate the radiation pressure, or pondermotive force, that can allow for strong electric fields to induce a force on plasma.
 This effect depends on the number density (number of particles per volume) of the plasma, in relation to a defined critical number density.
 When the number density is much larger than the critical density, most of the laser energy is reflected by the plasma.
 When the number density is much less, the laser passes through the plasma as if it was transparent.

-In-between these extremes, you can get the effect of moving plasma with electromagetic energy via the laser, like below.
+In-between these extremes, you can get the effect of moving plasma with electromagnetic energy via the laser, like below.

 ![laser incident on plasma column]({{site.url}}/assets/img/2024/01/BL/electrons_and_Ex_Bx.gif)